a-barletta/a-barletta.github.io/_posts/2025-01-15-Freshly-Grated-Cheese-Only.md

 I already knew that the pre-grated cheese I buy at the store is coated in starch to keep the cheese from conglomerating and to preserve it for longer.
 And what do these content creators add to their cheese sauces?
 Flour.
 A starch.
 To make a [roux](https://www.youtube.com/watch?v=eTf0n1HoC1w).

-Making a roux is supposed to add flavor to your recipes, but the first time I make mac and cheese for my boyfriend, I must have made it wrong because it was the most flavorless mac and cheese I’ve ever had.
+Making a roux is supposed to add flavor to your recipes, but the first time I made mac and cheese for my boyfriend, I must have made it wrong because it was the most flavorless mac and cheese I’ve ever had.

 Nowadays, I stick to making the cheese sauce with butter, milk, and 2-3 pre-grated cheeses.
 The starches that coat the cheese help thicken the sauce, and it still tastes amazing.